RepoRuhul/RepoRuhul/README.md

 </h2>
 </div>

-## About Me

-Greetings!
-I'm Md Ruhul Kuddus, a dedicated Software Quality Assurance Engineer (SQAE) committed to ensuring software reliability and quality.
-With extensive experience in both manual and automated testing, along with a knack for designing effective test cases, I contribute to the implementation of seamless continuous integration.

-- 🔬 Continuously exploring new testing methodologies to stay at the forefront of industry best practices.
-- 🌐 Active contributor to open-source projects, fostering collaboration and innovation in the software development community.
-- 🚀 Enthusiastic about automation and optimizing software development workflows through Continuous Integration/Continuous Deployment (CI/CD) processes.
-- 💡 On a mission to enhance software quality and improve user experiences.

-- ### Testing
-- Proficient in manual and automated testing.
-- Adept at test case design, test planning, and conducting database and regression testing.

-### Tools
-- JIRA, TestRail, Trello, QA Touch.

-### Automation Tools
-- Selenium, Appium, JUnit, TestNG.

-### CI/CD
-- Jenkins, Travis CI, GitLab CI.

-### Version Control
-- Git for effective version control.

-### Programming Languages
-- JAVA, Python, JavaScript.

-### Framework
-- TDD, BDD, DDD.

-### Bug Tracking Tools
-- Jira for efficient bug tracking and management.

-### API Testing
-- Postman, Restassure for API testing.

-### Test Management Tools
-- TestRail, TestLink for efficient test case and test management.

 <!-- You can use + symbol or %20 to give a space between words -->
 <!-- WE WILL chnage https://mdyeamin.netlify.app/ when we create profile -->